 Were You Or A Family Member Arrested At A Pre-Trial Hearing?

-If you have been arrested and accused of a DUI / DWI, Criminal or Traffic violation and would like to speak with a Virginia DUI / DWI, Criminal & Traffic Defense Lawyer, call The Wilson Law Firm at 703-361-6100 and we'll be happy to discuss your situation with you in more detail.
+If you have been arrested and accused of a DUI / DWI, Criminal or Traffic violation and would like to speak with a Virginia DUI / DWI, Criminal & Traffic Defense Lawyer, fill out a contact form here or call The Wilson Law Firm at 703-361-6100 and we'll be happy to discuss your situation with you in more detail.